suhjohn/llm-workbench/README.md

 - [ ] User-defined APIs

 ## Todo
-1. (Todo) Manual input of prompt arguments as JSON
+1. Manual input of prompt arguments as JSON
-2. (Todo) Import CSV
+2. Import CSV
-3. (Todo) Version control prompts and datasets
+3. Version control prompts and datasets
 4. Custom providers and custom models
-5. Vision API
+5. Multi-modal input + parameters
+6. Toggle visible columns + show compiled inputs

 ## Security
 **The templates / datasets / API keys that you add on the website are only stored locally on your browser.**